 So what else can you use besides DP transmitters?
 That brings us to devices based on time of flight (ToF).
-You have different principles based on this idea, and today we’ll explain it and the various devices that use it.
-Ready?
-Let’s go then!
+You have different principles based on this idea, and the article explains it and the various devices that use it.

 Ultrasonic level measurement